PerfectFit-project/virtual-coach-rasa/niceday-broker/README.md

 ```

 ### Running the full Niceday conversational agent application
-You'll need to run both this niceday-router and the Rasa_Bot
+You'll need to run both this niceday-broker and the Rasa_Bot
 (see [Readme of Rasa_Bot](https://github.com/PerfectFit-project/virtual-coach-server/blob/main/Rasa_Bot/README.md))
 to have a working conversational agent in the Niceday app.